alphagov/inside-government-admin-guide/first-steps/document-filters.md

    ![Document filters 2](document-filters-2.png)

-* Type in a word or phrase and hit return.
+* Type in a word or phrase (must be consecutive words) and hit return.
 * Type in the slug of a published document from the GOV.UK URL (for example 'making-roads-safer').